nhsd-a2si/docs-uec-appts/_pages/functional_spec/gpc/gpc_wfexample.md

 | order            | int    | the order in which the endpoint should be used, if more than one is provided |
 | transport        | string | type of address - ITK, email, phone                                          |

-For appointment endpoints the here are the settings:
+For settings for the appointment endpoints:

 | Field                  | Description / example                              |
 |------------------------|----------------------------------------------------|